quangdangnhat/__DW__googleplaystore__/README.md

 | `dw.dim_content_rating` | 6 |
 | `dw.dim_genre` | 53 |

-`dw.dim_app_type` has 3 rows because the DW adds a technical `Unknown` member to handle the one snapshot with missing app type while avoiding NULL foreign keys in the fact table.
+> `dw.dim_app_type` has 3 rows because the DW adds a technical `Unknown` member to handle the one snapshot with missing app type while avoiding NULL foreign keys in the fact table.

+---

-## Important data quality decisions
+## 🛡️ Important Data Quality Decisions

 - Rating NULLs are preserved because missing ratings are analytically meaningful and should not be blindly imputed.
 - Size NULLs are preserved because source values such as `Varies with device` are meaningful, not simple errors.